Blog

 URL https://thegroovetakasaki.com/

-A new space that opened in fall 2022.
-The intimate setting with capacity of 15–20 brings performers and audiences incredibly close.
-Regular Open Mic Parties are held, gathering genre-free musicians beyond just bands.
-With its own independent label "Groove Records," connections formed here often lead directly to releases.
+A new space that opened in autumn 2022.
+Its intimate setting of 15-20 people puts performers and audience members extremely close together.
+Regular Open Mic Parties are held, attracting genre-less musicians beyond the traditional band framework.
+They also run their own label "Groove Records," where connections made here sometimes lead directly to releases.

 5. Takasaki REFUGE